 Digital Signatures

-A Digital Signature (also known as a digital ID or certificate) is an electronic, encryption-based stamp which can be used to identify the author of the macros contained in a workbook, template or add-in.
+A Digital Signature (also known as a digital ID or certificate) is an electronic, encryption-based stamp which can be used to identify the author of the macros contained in a workbook, document, template or add-in.

 There are several different types of certificate that can be digitally signed but from a Microsoft Office perspective we are only interested in Code Signing certificates which are not to be confused with SSL certificates.